 I didn’t care.
 I left school blithely convinced that I was bad at maths, and who needs to know any of that stuff anyway?

 Some years later I decided I wanted to be an English teacher.
-No problem: I had a decent English degree and Oxford University were happy to take me.
+No problem: I had a decent English degree and Oxford University were happy to accept me on to their PGCE.
 Except for the fact that I needed a C grade in GCSE maths.
-I railed against the injustice of this and howled “Why?” at the moon before buckling down and enrolling on an evening class.
+I railed against the injustice of this and howled “Why?” at the moon before buckling down and enrolling in an evening class.

 This was the single most difficult thing I have ever done.
 I wept bitter tears of frustration at the improbabilities of probability and almost tore out my hair at grid references.
 I just didn’t get it.
 Who was I kidding?
 There was no way I could ever pass the damn thing, I might as well give up.
-In my desperation, I even considering paying someone to sit the exam for me.
+In my desperation, I even considering paying someone ginger (and good at maths obs) to sit the exam for me.

 But something in me persevered.
 I got hold of some past papers and, with the help of friend, did one of them every day for the month before the exam.
 If I started to bug out I would just skip the question and focus on the ones I could do.
 And, as I got used to processes of solving equations and translating shapes, my anxiety began to fade and I started to recognise that I could do it.
 On the day of the first exam I experienced a moment of pure joy as I realised that I knew the answer to every single question on the paper!
 I hadn’t had to miss out any of them.
 The second paper didn’t go quite as perfectly but I was still pretty sure I’d done well.